 With sound market research on your side, you can better prepare for what your competitor may be about to do next and make sure they aren’t able to put a dent in your market share.
 With regular research, you can not only learn to anticipate their next move but be in a better position to avert any possible damage from their end.

-In addition to conducting market research, you can pair it up with regularly monitoring their social media, blog posts, and seeing what is trending in your market.
+In addition to conducting market research, you can pair it up with regularly monitoring their social media or to increase Instagram followers, blog posts, and seeing what is trending in your market.
 Here is a great resource on how you can go about it.

 Market research can help you identify markets and geographical areas where you can expand to.
 It can also help you to invest in ideas that have the most potential to succeed based on what customers are looking for and what the market is lacking.